moirai-lang/moirai-kt/README.md

-# The ShardScript Programming Language
+# The Moirai Programming Language
-ShardScript is designed for arbitrary cross-network code injections between machines.
+Moirai is designed for arbitrary cross-network code injections between machines.
 For this purpose, most existing products start with JSON and add Lisp-like features or embedded Abstract Syntax Trees.

 ```
 // Naive solution, JSON with an embedded Abstract Syntax Tree.